createStore

 function handleLastNameChange(event: Event) {

-personStore.getState().lastName = (event.target as any).value
+personStore.getState().person.lastName = (event.target as any).value

 }